firtoz/GPT-Shell/README.md

   Used to let you send some special commands and configure the bot.

+Extras:
+- WOLFRAM_APP_ID: Used for the Wolfram Alpha ability.

+  Can create an app at https://developer.wolframalpha.com/portal/myapps and get its id.

 ## Long-Term Memory

 Starting from 2.0.0, the bot has the capacity to have a long-term memory.